Ranks and insignia of the other ranks of the British Army: 1881–1915

 Badges of rank published in an 1883 boys' magazine.
 Appointments varied by branch (cavalry, artillery, engineers and infantry) but shared common ranks and insignia.

 The 1881 Childers Reforms reorganised the regiments and battalions of the British Army.
 1881 also saw a series of regulations and amendments which sought to standardise and simplify the badges of rank for both officers and other ranks which had grown in complexity since they were introduced in 1802.
 In 1881 the other ranks consisted of warrant officers; staff sergeants, 1st class; staff sergeants, 2nd class; sergeants; corporals (including the appointment of lance sergeant); bombardiers (in the artillery) and 2nd corporals; privates of various titles (including the appointments of lance corporal and acting bombardier); and boys.
-However, although there were only eight categories of rank, there remained a wide range of appointments.
+However, although there were only eight categories of rank, there remained a wide range of ranks and appointments.
 The way in which badges were worn was also standardised.
 Badges of rank were to be worn only on the right arm, with four-bar chevrons to point up with the point below the elbow, and one, two and three bar chevrons to point down with the point above the elbow.
 All badges and chevrons were to be of gold lace, except for some rank badges in the line infantry, the Army Hospital Corps and the rifle regiments.
 Rifle regiment NCOs wore worsted and silk badges and chevrons, whilst other line infantry NCOs wore gold for the ranks above sergeant and white for those ranks below colour sergeant.

 Initially, the only warrant officers were conductors of supplies (in the Commissariat and Transport Corps) and conductors of stores (in the Ordnance Store Corps).
 They did not have a badge of rank but wore a different uniform to other ranks.
-The lesser appointment of regimental sergeant major initially wore a four-bar chevron pointing up beneath a crown.
-However, reforms later in 1881 raised several appointments of the staff sergeant, 1st class, rank to warrant officer rank, including master gunners, 1st and 2nd class, regimental sergeant majors, bandmasters and several technical NCOs.
+The lesser rank of regimental sergeant major initially wore a four-bar chevron pointing up beneath a crown.
+However, reforms later in 1881 raised several ranks of the staff sergeant, 1st class, category to warrant officer rank, including master gunners, 1st and 2nd class, regimental sergeant majors, bandmasters and several technical NCOs.
 In 1882 their badge of rank was changed to a large crown in the style of St Edward's Crown.
 Master gunners also wore a gun below the crown, and bandmasters (except the Royal Artillery bandmaster who had a special badge) wore gold engineer knots instead of the crown.